Dawit Demissie

 -

-Before assuming this role, he served as a Visiting Assistant Professor at the College of Engineering & Applied Sciences, University at Albany, State University of New York (SUNY).
-His commitment to teaching excellence earned him the President's Award for Excellence in Teaching in both 2011 and 2016, as well as the SUNY Online Teaching Award in 2018.
-His teaching prowess also earned him the Faculty of the Year Award for Excellence in Teaching and Academic Advising at Sage Colleges in 2013.
+Prior to joining Fordham University, Dr. Demissie served as a Visiting Professor at the College of Engineering & Applied Sciences at the University at Albany, State University of New York.
+His commitment to teaching excellence earned him the President’s Award for Excellence in Teaching in both 2011 and 2016, as well as the State University of New York (SUNY) Online Teaching Award in 2018.
+In 2013, he also received the Faculty of the Year Award for Excellence in Teaching and Academic Advising at The Sage Colleges (Russell Sage College).

 -